ryanmccartney/ffmpeg-docker/docs/pages/vmaf/index.md

 Sending the above API command results in the following underlying command being run on the server is;

-`ffmpeg -i /home/node/app/data/media/reference-file.mov -i /home/node/app/data/media/test-file.mov -y -lavfi libvmaf=model_path=/ffmpeg_sources/vmaf/model/vmaf_v0.6.1.json -f null -`
+`ffmpeg -i /home/node/app/data/media/good-as-hell.mov -i /home/node/app/data/media/good-as-hell.mov -y -lavfi libvmaf=model_path=/ffmpeg_sources/vmaf/model/vmaf_v0.6.1.json:log_fmt=json:psnr=1:ssim=1:ms_ssim=1:log_path=/home/node/app/data/vmaf/test01.json -f null -`

+## Generating Graphs from the outputs

+In the example above the parameter `output` was set to `test-output.json`.
+This means that all of the results are saved in text to this file.

+This can be directly downloaded as follows `http://172.26.182.69:3000/api/vmaf/results/download?filename=test-output.json`

+A graph of the results can be generated here - `http://172.26.182.69:3000/html/chart.html?filename=test-output.json` using Chart.js.

+Rememebr to change the filename query in the URL to the one set as the `output` parameter when running the test.

 ## Docker Build